 On returning to the UK in 1981, Alexander was appointed Senior Tutor, Opera Music Staff, at the Royal Northern College of Music (RNCM) in Manchester.
 He became Head of Opera Music Staff in April 1992.
-Since 1998 he has also been the director of the Easter Baroque Courses run by the Yorke Trust in North Norfolk.
+From 1998 to 2018 he was director of the Easter Baroque Courses run by the Yorke Trust in North Norfolk.

 From 2001 until 2010 Alexander was Head of the School of Vocal and Opera Studies at the RNCM; he was made an Honorary Fellow there in 2001.
-He remains on the staff there as a visiting répétiteur, and now holds a post in the Opera Faculty at the Royal Academy of Music.
-His freelance career continues as a coach, accompanist and organist.
+He is also a visiting tutor in the Vocal & Opera School at the Royal Academy of Music.
+His freelance career continues as a coach, accompanist, organist and examiner.

 Faculties / departments: RCM International Opera School